 The redesign of community care services in Craven and the use of Castleberg Hospital will form one of many areas the group will discuss, as they continue to look for smarter ways of working to ensure local people receive the right care, at the right time, first time.

 To find out more, please email firstname.lastname@example.org or call 01274 256072.

 A range of other items, not related to Castleberg Hospital and associated services, were discussed at the same meeting.
 They can be found here.

-The papers considered by the governing body were:
+The papers relating to Castleberg Hospital that were considered by the governing body were:

 If you were unable to attend the governing body meeting, you can listen to an audio recording of the meeting below.